Sunlighter/TypeTraitsLib/README.md

 the generic parameter).

 A `[ProvidesOwnTypeTraits]` attribute can be put on a class (including an abstract class) indicating that it provides its own type traits.
-The class should have a static property called `TypeTraits` which returns an instance of `ITypeTraits<T>` where `T` is the class itself.
+If the class is non-generic, it should have a static property which returns an instance of `ITypeTraits<T>` where `T` is the class itself.
+(It doesn&rsquo;t matter what the name of the property is, but there should be only one.)
+If the class is generic, it should have a static non-generic function which takes one argument of type `ITypeTraits<T>` for each of the generic parameters `T` and returns `ITypeTraits<U>` where `U` is the generic class itself.
+(Right now, all the generic parameters have to be used by this function, in the same order that they are declared on the class.)

 A `[ProvidesOwnAdapter]` attribute can be used if the class already provides its own `Adapter<T>`.
-It should not be necessary for new classes to do this, but I have some classes with static properties that lazily create adapters from their own type traits.
+It should not be necessary for new classes to do this, since the Builder can easily create an adapter if it can create type traits, but I have some classes with static properties that lazily create adapters from their own type traits.
 The static property should be called `Adapter` and should return an instance of `Adapter<T>` where `T` is the type of the class.

 A `[GensymInt32]` attribute can be used to indicate that a class is used &ldquo;like a `gensym` in Lisp.&rdquo; This will cause the Builder to create a `GensymTypeTraits<T, TId, int>` instance.
 A class bearing the `[GensymInt32]`